SQL-GEN: Bridging the Dialect Gap for Text-to-SQL Via Synthetic Data And Model Merging: Conclusions

 \section{Conclusions}

-We present a novel method for generating dialect-specific synthetic data to tackle the diverse SQL dialect challenges in Text-to-SQL systems.
-This method addresses the unique keywords and functions of each SQL dialect, offering a scalable solution across various dialects.
-It significantly narrows the performance gap with human-annotated datasets for SQLite and creates the highest quality datasets for other dialects.
-Our comprehensive evaluations across three models and multiple benchmarks, showcase the effectiveness of the proposed approaches for data generation.
-Additionally, our innovative approach integrates dialect-specific experts into a unified model, enhancing performance by promoting effective information sharing among them.
+This work addressed the challenge of cross-dialect generalization in Text-to-SQL by introducing SQL-GEN, a novel framework for generating high-quality synthetic training data from dialect-specific tutorials.
+The proposed framework addresses the unique challenges such as keywords and functions being different for each SQL dialect, constituting a scalable approach.
+It significantly narrows the performance gap with human-annotated datasets and creates the highest quality datasets for other dialects.
+Our comprehensive evaluations across three models and multiple benchmarks showcase the effectiveness of the proposed data generation framework.
+To further enhance cross-dialect performance, we proposed a novel Mixture-of-Experts (MoE) initialization method that leverages shared knowledge across dialects.
+By merging self-attention layers from dialect-specific models and initializing expert gates with dialect-specific keywords, we created a unified model capable of outperforming single-dialect models.
+Our findings demonstrate the effectiveness of SQL-GEN in generating high-quality synthetic data for diverse SQL dialects and highlight the potential of our MoE initialization method for building robust, multi-dialect Text-to-SQL systems.
+This work opens avenues for future research in cross-lingual Text-to-SQL and the application of synthetic data generation to other code generation tasks.